reactjs/rfcs/text/0000-signals-and-slots.md

 then just simply list the signals emitted in the documentation.
 Developers can then start using those signals at their own leisure.

+Signals can immediately be added to any React component without change.
+Developers can then start migrating away from any state-management solutions because existing param names can continue to be used as-is, or new params can be added as needed.

 # How we teach this

 This should be thought of as the natural evolution of functional-style React.
 Slots are just regular props for a React component, and signals are just events/messages defined by a React component.

-All existing concepts still apply, just like all other React Hooks.
+All existing React concepts still apply, just like all other React Hooks.
-No major changes to the React documentation are needed, and learning it is optional for new developers.
+No major changes to the React documentation are needed, and learning how to use it is completely optional for new developers.
 For existing developers, instead of defining *how* components should communicate, they now define *what* components are communicating to each other.